2018 AR Trends: Data, Details, and Microdecisions

 Predictive analytics seeks to answer the question “What is likely to happen?”
 It emphasizes prediction by analyzing data over a period of hours or days, instead of months or years, and it focuses on relevant business insights using predictive modeling, regression analysis, and patterns.
 Prescriptive analytics answers the question, “What should we do?” or “What can we do to make ‘X’ happen?”
 Instead of providing theoretical insights, it helps business leaders identify the best decision option in any situation.
 Prescriptive analytics uses machine-learning, graph analysis, simulations and other processes to help leaders understand their data and achieve the right outcomes.
 Combining these two analysis models helps credit managers and CFOs develop concrete answers to cash flow questions, and can align goals, such as cost savings, with real business strategies.

 In 2018 the uses for AI technology are becoming more sophisticated than ever.
 Beyond using smart technology to handle manual labor, such as robotic process automation integration for automated cash application tasks, artificial intelligence will transform organizations in new and creative ways.
 Instead of focusing on single tasks, smart technology will predict events and activities for a more holistic approach to automation.
-Over the next few years, we predict that AI technology will be adapting to the way we do business instead of the other way around.
+Over the next few years, we predict that artificial intelligence (AI) technology will be adapting to the way we do business instead of the other way around.

 What does this mean for the world of accounts receivables?
 It means that organizations will be able to increase customer engagement and provide a better overall experience more efficiently.
 This will help increase loyalty and sales, while reducing costs and utilizing fewer resources.
 The use of virtual assistants in devices and smartphones has already provided the first steps into this new technology landscape.
 By laying the foundation for the business application of AI using cloud-hosted solutions today, organizations can benefit from not only operational efficiency, but also from the data that automation provides.
-And as we know, real-world data can help A/R teams make decisions that yield optimal results.
+And as we know, real-world data can help accounts receivable (AR) teams make decisions that yield optimal results.

 IT Financial Management